 Breaking our dependence on the instant check system and stopping almost all violent individuals from buying guns is possible.
 Here are two reforms that will get us there.

 1) Institute a national gun licensing and registration system.
 The solution LBJ wanted in the 1960s is the best solution of all.
-A national licensing process for gun owners would involve a significant waiting period and a thorough background investigation by law enforcement not limited to computer database queries.
-That means interviews with friends/family/co-workers, requests for letters from physicians, safety training requirements, etc. Background checks wouldn’t occur at the point of sale under this system — a license would have to be obtained in advance of purchasing firearms.
+A national licensing process for gun buyers would involve a waiting period and a thorough background investigation by law enforcement that is not limited to computer database queries.
+That means interviews with friends/family/co-workers, requests for letters from physicians, safety training requirements, etc. Background checks would no longer be conducted at the point of sale— a license would have to be obtained in advance of purchasing a firearm(s).
 An individual’s background would be periodically checked via a licensing renewal requirement to catch new criminal/mental health history.

 2) Redraw the prohibited categories for gun buyers.
-Although New Jersey Senator Frank Lautenberg was able to enact an amendment into law in 1996 that added individuals under active restraining orders and those convicted of misdemeanor crimes of domestic violence to the list of prohibited purchasers in the 1968 Gun Control Act, there are still too many categories of people at high risk for violent behavior that can legally buy guns today.
+Although New Jersey Senator Frank Lautenberg was able to enact an amendment into law in 1996 that added individuals under active restraining orders and those convicted of misdemeanor crimes of domestic violence to the original list of prohibited purchasers in the 1968 Gun Control Act, there are still too many categories of violent people that can legally buy guns today.

-This wouldn’t necessarily mean just adding new categories to the prohibited purchasers list.
-It could also involve allowing some people who are currently prohibited because of disability to buy and own firearms again.
-For example, individuals who are involuntarily committed to psychiatric institutions can improve with regular treatment and regain mental fitness.
+This wouldn’t mean just adding new categories to the prohibited purchasers list.
+It would also involve allowing some people who are currently prohibited to buy and own firearms again.
+For example, take individuals who have been involuntarily committed to psychiatric institutions.
+They might never have engaged in violent or threatening behavior (toward others or self) in the first place.
+Even if they have been violent, it’s possible for their mental health to improve with regular treatment and/or medication.
+That should be considered.